tewhey-lab/MPRAduo/README.md

 ## WDL Pipeline Descriptions

-_DuoMatch.wdl_
+### _DuoMatch.wdl_

 ![Grpaphical Pipeline](graphics/DuoMatch_pipeline.png?raw=true "DuoMatch Graphical Pipeline")

-Takes read 1 and read 2 of the barcode-oligo sequences, flashes them together (FLASH2), and pulls the barcode, oligo and UMI (*map_barcodes_duo.pl*).
-These sequences are then reorganized into a fasta format, with the barcode and UMI tacked on to the record ID and the oligo sequence as the sequence, and then mapped (minimap2) using the oligo order fasta as the reference.
-The matching oligo ID, barcode, CIGAR information, among other data points are pulled from the SAM output (*SAM2MPRA.pl*), and then counted (*Ct_seq.pl*) and parsed (*parse_map.pl*)
+Takes read 1 and read 2 of the barcode-oligo sequences, flashes them together (`FLASH2`), and pulls the barcode, oligo and UMI (`map_barcodes_duo.pl`).
+These sequences are then reorganized into a fasta format, with the barcode and UMI tacked on to the record ID and the oligo sequence as the sequence, and then mapped (`minimap2`) using the oligo order fasta as the reference.
+The matching oligo ID, barcode, CIGAR information, among other data points are pulled from the SAM output (`SAM2MPRA.pl`), and then counted (`Ct_seq.pl`) and parsed (`parse_map.pl`). `preseq` is also run, for the purposes of use in QC.

 An example inputs file can be found in this repository, and a description of each of the inputs required can be found below: